 The PRP that we inject rejuvenates skin and hair, and the micro-needling injections target your follicles.
 These injections encourage new hairs to grow where they may be thinning or receding.

 Because the micro-needling process is extremely shallow, most patients experience little or no discomfort during and after treatments.
-PRP is most effective in the early stages of male-patterned hair loss, so it may lose some effectiveness if you’ve already noticed significant balding hair.
+PRP is one of the most effective treatments in the early stages of male-patterned hair loss, so it may lose some effectiveness if you’ve already noticed significant balding hair.

 Since the plasma comes directly from your own blood, PRP treatments are well-tolerated by the body, with little to no adverse side effects.